-- 1. Members and Cooperating non-Members (CPCs) shall prohibit retaining onboard, transshipping, landing, storing, selling, or offering for sale any part or whole carcass of Manta or Mobulid rays (which include Manta rays and Mobula rays) caught in the IATTC Convention Area. - 1-2.
-CPC's shall require their vessels to release all Mobulid rays alive wherever possible.
-Notwithstanding paragraph 1, Mobulid rays that are unintentionally caught and frozen as part of a purse seine vessel's operation, the vessel must surrender the whole Mobulid ray to the responsible governmental authorities at the point of landing.
-Mobulid rays surrendered in this manner may not be sold or bartered but may be donated for purposes of domestic human consumption - 2.3.
-CPCs shall require vessels flying their flag to promptly release unharmed, to the extent practicable, Manta and Mobulid rays caught in the IATTC Convention Area as soon as they are seen in the net, on the hook, or on the deck, and do it in a manner that will result in the least possible harm to the Mobulid raysindividuals captured, without compromising the safety of any persons following the guidance in the 2014 and 2015 Scientific Advisory Committee recommendations of the IATTC scientific staff at all times, as detailed in Annex 1 to this Resolution. - 4.
-CPCs shall record inter alia, through the observer programs, the number of discards and releases of Manta and Mobulid rays with indication of indicating the status (dead or alive) and report it to IATTC including those surrendered under paragraph 3. - 5.
-As way of exception, the requirements of this resolution do not apply to developing CPCs' small scale and artisanal fisheries exclusively for domestic consumption. - 3.6.
-No later than in 2017, the Commission, on the basis of recommendations by the IATTC scientific staff in cooperation with Scientific Advisory Committee, shall establish a species specific Mobulid rays data collection program for all fisheries.
-Such a program shall include technical assistance and capacity building measures to assist developing CPCs in its implementation. - 4.7.
-This Resolution shall enter into force on 1st January 2016 and will be revised at the 2018 Annual meeting to take into account any new scientific evidence.
+- 1. Members and Cooperating non-Members (CPCs) shall prohibit retaining onboard, transshipping, landing, storing, selling, or offering for sale any part or whole carcass of Manta or Mobulid rays caught in the IATTC Convention area. - 2.
+CPCs shall require vessels flying their flag to promptly release unharmed, to the extent practicable, Manta and Mobulid rays as soon as they are seen in the net, on the hook, or on the deck, and do it in a manner that will result in the least possible harm to the individuals captured, following the guidance in the 2014 Scientific Advisory Committee recommendations at all times, as detailed in Annex 1 to this Resolution. - 3.
+CPCs shall record inter alia, through the observer programs, the number of discards and releases of Manta and Mobulid rays with indication of status (dead or alive) and report it to IATTC. - 4.
+This Resolution shall enter into force on 1st January 2016.

-Annex 1-Live release guidance
+Annex 1 - Live release guidance